Theoretical Vs Actual Food Cost Calculation

 return actuals[["unit_id", "period_start", "actual_cogs"]].round(2)

 Once theoretical and actual values converge, the pipeline must classify the delta.
 Raw variance numbers lack operational context until mapped against menu categories, ingredient families, and unit performance tiers.
-Structured Variance Mapping Methodologies enable operators to isolate whether leakage originates from high-cost proteins, beverage pour loss, or dry goods shrinkage.
-The pipeline should apply deterministic classification rules that flag anomalies exceeding predefined tolerance bands.
-When data gaps occur—such as missing POS exports or delayed vendor invoices—the system must gracefully degrade using Fallback Calculation Chains rather than halting execution.
-This ensures continuous ledger updates while preserving audit trails for manual review.
+Structured variance mapping methodologies let operators isolate whether leakage originates from high-cost proteins, beverage pour loss, or dry-goods shrinkage — and, critically, whether a given variance is prep error, portioning drift, or supplier quality.
+Decomposing the delta into those named, additive causes is the job of the cost variance attribution models, while isolating the vendor-price component specifically — cost movement independent of usage — is handled by supplier price variance tracking.
+The engine applies deterministic classification rules that flag anomalies exceeding predefined tolerance bands.
+When data gaps occur — a missing POS export or a delayed invoice — the system degrades gracefully using rolling-average fallbacks rather than halting, preserving a continuous ledger and an audit trail for manual review.

 import pandas as pd